 One Punch Man Games sales

-There were two new games announced for One Punch Man in 2019.
+Two new games announced for One Punch Man in 2019.
 One is for iOS and Android and one for PlayStation 4, Xbox One, and PC.

-The one for PC, PS4, and Xbox called One-Punch Man: A Hero Nobody Knows already released in February 2020, and it bombed.
-The game only sold around 10,000 copies in Japan, and that’s bad for big shounen property.
-From what I read about it, people didn’t like the game.
+The one for PC, PS4, and Xbox called One-Punch Man: A Hero Nobody Knows released in February 2020.
+The game only sold around 10,000 copies in Japan, which isn’t good for big shounen property.

 The mobile one is One Punch Man: Road to Hero, and it looks like it’s doing poorly as well.
 It didn’t rank in the top 300 games for mobile in Japan or the USA.
 I did check the iOS and Android rankings for February, March, and even April.

 In the case of popularity, what we are interested most is how did the second season affects the overall franchise of One Punch Man.
 To do that, we will look at Google Trends, Official website, new merchandise, copies in print.

 The official One Punch Man twitter account is posting almost daily and already has more than 170k followers.
 The official website is up-to-date as well.

-Looking at Google trends, the OPM season 2 was about 30-40% less popular than season 1, but it’s still has a massive fanbase that can rival other series like My Hero Academia or Attack on Titan.
+The OPM season 2 was about 30-40% less popular than season 1.
+Still, it has a massive fanbase that can rival other series like My Hero Academia or Attack on Titan.

 Will There Be One Punch Man Season 3